 The United States Department of Education requires every postsecondary institution receiving Title IV federal funds to have an academic progress policy that is used to determine eligibility for and continued receipt of federal funds.

-A student may appeal the loss of eligibility of financial aid and seek to be placed on Financial Aid Academic Progress Probation for one term.
+A student may appeal the loss of eligibility of financial aid and seek to be placed on financial aid academic progress probation for one term.
 This appeal must be based upon on either the death of a relative, a serious personal illness/injury, or other extenuating circumstance.
 The student must be able to demonstrate that the illness/injury or extenuating circumstance had a direct impact on the student's academic performance.
-To do this, the student must work with the appropriate academic program advisor and/or Student Progress Evaluation Committee to:
+To do this, the student must work with the appropriate academic program adviser and/or student progress evaluation committee to:

 Students who are dismissed or withdrawn from the school are not deemed to be making SAP and are not eligible to receive financial aid.
 The SAP policy will be disseminated to all newly matriculated students.
 All students will be notified yearly of the SAP policy which will be published in this document and available on PCOM’s website.